-Money collected during the Christmas offering will be shared by the following recipients in grants ranging between a few hundred and a few thousand dollars.
+Money collected during the Easter offering will be shared by the following recipients in grants ranging between a few hundred and a few thousand dollars.